-form are not independent.
-Empirically, the coefficients of orthonormal wavelet decompositions of visual images are found to be moderately well decorrelated (i.e., their covariance is zero).
+The primary reason for the poor appearance of the image in Fig. 6 is that the coefficients of the wavelet transform are not independent.
+Empirically, the coefficients of orthonormal wavelet decompositions of visual images are found to be moderately well decorrelated (i.e., their covariance is near zero).
 But this is only a statement about their second-order dependence, and one can easily see that there are important higher-order dependencies.
 Figure 7 shows the amplitudes (absolute values) of coefficients in a four-level separable orthonormal wavelet decomposition.
-Note that large-magnitude coefficients tend to occur near each other within subbands, and also occur at the same relative spatial locations in subbands at adjacent scales and orientations [e.g., 46, 7].
+First, we can see that individual subbands are not homogeneous: Some regions have large-amplitude coefficients, while other regions are relatively low in amplitude.
+The variability of the local amplitude is characteristic of most photographic images: The large-magnitude coefficients tend to occur near each other within subbands, and also occur at the same relative spatial locations in subbands at adjacent scales and orientations.

 The intuitive reason for the clustering of large-amplitude coefficients is that typical localized and isolated image features are represented in the wavelet domain via the superposition of a group of basis functions at different positions, orientations and scales.
 The signs and relative magnitudes of the coefficients associated with these basis functions will depend on the precise location, orientation and scale of the underlying feature.
 The magnitudes will also scale with the contrast of the structure.
 Thus, measurement of a large coefficient at one scale means that large coefficients at adjacent scales are more likely.

 This clustering property was exploited in a heuristic but highly effective manner in the Embedded Zerotree Wavelet (EZW) image coder [44], and has been used in some fashion in nearly all image compression systems since.
-A more explicit description had been first developed in the context of denoising.
-More than 20 years ago, Lee [28] suggested a two-step procedure for image denoising, in which the local signal variance is first estimated from a neighborhood of observed pixels, after which the pixels in the neighborhood are denoised using a standard linear least squares method.
+A more explicit description had been first developed for denoising, when Lee [26] suggested a two-step procedure, in which the local signal variance is first estimated from a neighborhood of observed pixels, after which the pixels in the neighborhood are denoised using a standard linear least squares method.
 Although it was done in the pixel domain, this paper introduced the idea that variance is a local property that should be estimated adaptively, as compared with the classical Gaussian model in which one assumes a fixed global variance.
-Ruderman [41] examined local variance properties of image derivatives, and noted that the derivative field could be made more homogeneous by normalizing by a local estimate of the standard deviation.
-It was not until the 1990s that a number of authors began to apply this concept to denoising in the wavelet domain, estimating the variance of clusters of wavelet coefficients at nearby positions, scales, and/or orientations, and then using these estimated variances in order to denoise the cluster [30, 46, 10, 47, 33, 55, 1].
+It was not until the 1990s that a number of authors began to apply this concept to denoising in the wavelet domain, estimating the variance of clusters of wavelet coefficients at nearby positions, scales, and/or orientations, and then using these estimated variances in order to denoise the cluster [30, 46, 10, 47, 32, 55, 1].

 The locally-adaptive variance principle is powerful, but does not constitute a full probability model.
-As in the previous sections, we can develop a more explicit model by directly examining the statistics of the coefficients [46].
+As in the previous sections, we can develop a more explicit model by directly examining the statistics of the coefficients.
 The top row of Fig. 8 shows joint histograms of several different pairs of wavelet coefficients.
 As with the marginals, we assume homogeneity in order to consider the joint histogram of this pair of coefficients, gathered over the spatial extent of the image, as representative of the underlying density.
 Coefficients that come from adjacent basis functions are seen to produce contours that are nearly circular, whereas the others are clearly extended along the axes.
-Zetzsche [59] has examined the empirical joint densities of quadrature (Hilbert transform) pairs of basis functions and found that the contours are roughly circular.
-Several authors have also suggested circular generalized Gaussians as a model for joint statistics of nearby wavelet coefficients [22, 49].